 The method of appeal from a decision of the director of DS for a student requested auxiliary aid or service, academic adjustment, accommodation, or disability determination is as follows:

-Within seven (7) calendar days after receipt of the decision of Disability Services, the student may request in writing the appellate review by the Associate Vice President of Student Affairs or his/her designee.
-The request to the Associate Vice President of Student Affairs shall be in writing, and shall include a brief statement of the grounds for appeal.
+Within seven (7) calendar days after receipt of the decision of Disability Services, the student may request in writing the appellate review by the Associate Vice President of Student Affairs and Enrollment Services or his/her designee.
+The request to the Associate Vice President of Student Affairs and Enrollment Services shall be in writing, and shall include a brief statement of the grounds for appeal.
 The grounds for appeal shall be that:

 -There was substantial failure by the director of Disability Services to comply with these procedures so as to deny a fair review of the request, or